oznogon/gattaibushido-public/playbooks/_playbooks_core_data.md

 ### Passive Tech

-**Hero Power!** As the leader of the Team, Red must strive to be excellent at all things, and set an example of strength and reliability for the others.
+**Hero Power!** As the Captain of the Team, Red must strive to be excellent at all things, and set an example of strength and reliability for the others.
 Likewise, she must be able to fill in the gaps between the others' specialties, ensuring the Team is properly balanced.
 Each time she advances this Tech, she chooses one of the following permanent boons.
 Each can be chosen only once.

 * Base Strike Range increases +2
 * Max Buffers increase by +2